Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993. Happily married, no kids yet.

 I Started GMing with Das Schwarze Auge and AD&D2nd.
 Later I moved on to 3.5 and GMed the lost “City of Barakus” for a while.
 That was the most epic mapping project I have ever done as I pretty much recreated it completely in Dundjinni for my players to explore.
 It was a great experience.
 However that Campaign broke down after Barakus was completed.
 I have been on a hiatus pretty much since then.
 I have bought several RPGs during that time though always looking for something to get me rolling again.
 Diceless, Indie, new… But nothing stuck.

-That has been going on for 3 years and I just started GMing again with my old group in 2010.
+That has been going on for a few years when I started GMing again with my old group in 2010.
 Sadly we all lead busy lives so we meet about once every 2-3 month.
 At most.
-And since RPGers are hard to find in my area I am a bit out of options.

 However in April 2011 I “discovered” Fantasy Grounds II for me.
 It not only makes it possible for me to play with more people all over the world, it also gives me the opportunity to take part as a player again.
 Which gave me a much-needed refresher and also gave me a fresh perspective on GMing too.